Change Alley, Singapore: History

 1950s: Owing to the growing number of patrons and sellers, goods and services diversified dramatically.
 It began to include clothes, briefcases, watches, toys, fishing accessories, handicrafts, souvenirs, tailoring, and shoe polish and cobbler services.

 Infrastructure-wise, Change Alley was made up of small shops and makeshift tables, roving salesmen with their wooden boxes containing wares such as pens and watches.
 Improvised awning for the alley was created using zinc, plastic or canvas sheets that sometimes failed to prevent leaks on rainy days.
 Change Alley grew even narrower, congested and stuffy.

 Shopkeepers could speak phrases in various languages such as French, German, Italian and even Russian to conduct business.
-Money changes, most of whom were Indians, ran their businesses within their own shops.
+Money changers, most of whom were Indians, ran their businesses within their own shops.
 Bargaining and touting were key features of the alley.
-This created an atmospheric and unique place modern Singapore that continued to be fondly remembered by locals.
+This created an atmospheric and unique place that continues to be fondly remembered by locals.

 1973: Following a revamp of Clifford Pier, Change Alley Aerial Plaza opened on the bridge linking the pier to Change Alley.

 1980s: Change Alley saw a dwindling of customers due to a few reasons: Decline in sea travel, competition with modern air-conditioned shopping centers, and withdrawal of foreign troops from Singapore.

 April 1989: After a period of bargain sales to clear stocks in April, shops in Change Alley opened for the last time.
 Affected stallholders were offered the option of renting sundry and cooked-food stalls at markets and food centers.
 Winchester House and Shell House (also known as Singapore Rubber House) were both demolished after Change Alley cleared out.

 1993: Change Alley returned following the completion of Caltex/Chevron House (replaced Singapore Rubber House) in this year and Hitachi Tower (replaced Winchester House) the year before this.
 The newly revamped Change Alley, which is an air-conditioned shopping arcade flanked by 2 skyscrapers, was established.